-Nowhere on earth the drama of abrupt climate change is coming to a head as in the Arctic.
+In the Arctic the drama of abrupt climate change is coming to a head.

 A very important foundation we find in the publications of Natalia Shakhova and Igor Simeletov.

 Nick Breeze has conducted an extraordinary interview with Dr. Natalia Shakhova and Dr. Igor Semiletov.

 There is a big reservoir of Methane stored in the East Siberian Arctic Shelf (ESAS).

 Shakhova and Semiletov currently estimate that of the 2,000,000 sq km’s that comprise the ESAS, 200,000 sq km’s (10%) are what they would call hotspots, areas where methane emissions are observed as being far greater than in the lower background area.

 Dr. Semiletov added that the 5 billion tonnes of methane that is currently in the Earth’s atmosphere represents about one percent of the frozen methane hydrate store in the East Siberian Arctic Shelf.

 The methane bottle is uncorked.
 There is a layer of permafrost in the subsea sediments, that hinders methane to be released since up to one million years.